miaminnes/cse25-sp26/README.md

 # CSE 25 - Introduction to AI

-Public repo for CSE 25 Winter 2026
+Public repo for CSE 25 Spring 2026